Reconnecting with Purpose FAQ

 - Cultivating self-awareness in our work with collaborators, farmers and food producers.

 - Listening and speaking from a place that honors equity and inclusion.

 - Strengthening capacity to listen, pay attention, and be present in relationships.

 - Practicing constructive strategies for holding and dealing with tension with, among and between our colleagues and collaborators

 What are the monthly peer learning circles?

-Peer learning circles will take place each month from November – February in the form of virtual 1.5 hour facilitated video meetings (zoom) with 5-6 participants.
-Participants will come to each call with a “learning goal” – a question, action or issue around which you want to receive support, drawn from the set of intentions or practices you created during the opening retreat.
+Peer learning circles will take place each month from November – February in the form of virtual 1.5 hour facilitated video meetings (zoom) with 3-4 participants.
+Participants will come to each meeting with a “learning goal” – a question, action or issue around which you want to receive support, drawn from the set of intentions or practices you created during the opening retreat.
 Peer learning circle members often learn as much when supporting others as they do when they are presenting.

 What are some examples of ‘intentions or practices’ I might incorporate into my work with farmers and food businesses?